List of Ace Attorney characters: Aura Blackquill

 Aura Blackquill (夕神 かぐや, Yūgami Kaguya) is the elder sister of Simon Blackquill who was a robotics engineer at the Cosmos Space Center.
 She strongly believed in the innocence of her brother, and grew to hate the legal system that convicted him.

 The day before Simon was to be executed, Aura took over the space center, taking hostages and threatening their lives if a retrial for Simon was not performed.
 While her desired outcome was achieved, she ended up being arrested.
 The younger Blackquill later visited the Wright Anything Agency to see if they would represent her in court.

 Marlon Rimes

 Marlon Rimes (伊塚 育也, Itsuka Ikuya) is an aquarist at the Shipshape Aquarium who has a penchant for rapping, as his name implies.
 He is called as a witness to the trial of Orla (エール, Ēru), an orca who was accused of murdering the aquarium's former owner, Jack Shipley (荒船 良治, Arafune Ryōji).
+Orla has an older sister named Ora Shipley.